Detect-AS-ML/paperfiles/README.md

 ## Figures
 In this folder, all results of experiment comparsion are recorded here.
-There are three picture annotation in figures: the raw datasets means ML algorithms with raw datasets, the PCA means the PCA algorithm with ML(Machine Learning). and the F-x means our feature selection method (the number means the strong correlation features of each MASs such as F16 means there 16 strong correlation features).
+There are three picture annotation in figures: the raw datasets means ML algorithms with raw datasets, the PCA means the PCA algorithm with ML(Machine Learning). and the F-x means our feature selection method (the number means the strong correlation features of each ASs such as F16 means there 16 strong correlation features).

 ## Single Feature Verification
 In this folder, the documents record the single feature experiment results for further evaluating our feature selection method.

 ## Strong Correlation Features
-In this file, the strong correlation features that selected by our feature selection method of each MASs are recorded.
+In this file, the strong correlation features that selected by our feature selection method of each ASs are recorded.

 ## Results Table
 In this folder, all experiments values are recorded.
 It is important to note that PCA algorithm with ML are also recorded here for evaluating our experiments.